Find out who we are, how we work with others, what we cost and how we are held to account.

 As well as our own internal learning teams, widespread performance tracking and analysis and internal audit, we also benefit from being scrutinised by a number of other bodies.
 These include:

-The Police and Crime Commissioner Mr Michael Lane is accountable to the public.
-To read more about the role of the Police and Crime Commissioner in scrutinising the force and Mr Lane’s Police and Crime Plan, please visit his website.
+The Police and Crime Commissioner Donna Jones is accountable to the public.
+To read more about the role of the Police and Crime Commissioner in scrutinising the force and her Police and Crime Plan, please visit her website.

 Her Majesty’s Inspectorate of Constabulary Inspects on a variety of issues each year with a major focus on an annual review known as PEEL.
 This looks at the effectiveness, efficiency and legitimacy of police forces.
 To read about our performance in this respect, please visit their website.

 Independent Advisory Groups Provide us with a vital view through the eyes of the public.
 As well as a force-wide group, there are also groups with specialist knowledge and insight about local geographical areas and communities within the force, including groups who advise on diversity and inclusion.